|Ship name||Furttenbach galley|

 The model is a very beautiful, detailed piece of work.
 The oars are loosely laid on deck and have to be taken out when carrying the model more than a few meters.

 The model's stand is made from ebony.
-It can be taken out of the stand, e.g. for transport.
+The model can be taken out of the stand, e.g. for transport.

 This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.